Judo: Organizations

 The international governing body for judo is the International Judo Federation (IJF), founded in 1951.
 Members of the IJF include the African Judo Union (AJU), the Pan-American Judo Confederation (PJC), the Judo Union of Asia (JUA), the European Judo Union (EJU) and the Oceania Judo Union (OJU), each comprising a number of national judo associations.
 The IJF is responsible for organising international competition and hosts the World Judo Championships and is involved in running the Olympic Judo events.

 Rank and grading

 Judo is a hierarchical art, where seniority of judoka is designated by what is known as the kyū (級, kyū) -dan (段, dan) ranking system.
 This system was developed by Jigoro Kano and was based on the ranking system in the board game Go.

 Beginning students progress through kyu grades towards dan grades.

 A judoka's position within the kyu-dan ranking system is displayed by the color of their belt.
-Beginning students typically wear a white belt, progressing through descending kyu ranks until they are deemed to have achieved a level of competence sufficient to be a dan grade, at which point they wear the kuro obi (黒帯).
+Beginning students typically wear a white belt, progressing through descending numerical order kyu ranks until they are deemed to have achieved a level of competence sufficient to be a dan grade, at which point they wear the kuro obi (黒帯).
 The kyu-dan ranking system has since been widely adopted by modern martial arts.